David Hansen (art historian): Career highlights

-Warrnambool Art Gallery (1980–1986)

-In 1980, Hansen became the Director of the Warrnambool Art Gallery.
+In 1980, shortly after graduating from the University of Melbourne, Hansen became the Director of the Warrnambool Art Gallery, at the age of 21.
 During his tenure, he oversaw the construction of a new gallery, writing and publishing a collection catalogue, and providing support to Australian regional artists.
 His keen artistic judgment led to a catalogue essay for Rick Amor's inaugural museum exhibition in 1990.

-Coordinating Curator (1986–1988)

 From 1986 to 1988, Hansen served as the Coordinating Curator for "The Face of Australia, the Land and the People, the Past & the Present", a major exhibition and publication.
 Commissioned by the Australian Bicentennial Authority, this exhibition toured extensively, featuring nearly 300 works from 57 non-State galleries across 10 venues throughout Australia.

-Tasmanian Museum and Art Gallery (TMAG) (1994–2005)

 Following directorial positions at the Riddoch Art Gallery and the Australian Sculpture Triennial, Hansen joined the Tasmanian Museum and Art Gallery in Hobart, as Senior Curator from 1994 to 2005.
-During this time, he curated many exhibitions on Tasmanian art, from the colonial to contemporary periods.
-Notably, his exhibition and publication on the watercolour and artist, John Glover, in 2003 garnered significant recognition of his expertise in the subject.
+During this time, he curated many exhibitions on Tasmanian art, from colonial to contemporary work.
+Notably, his 2003 exhibition and publication on the first professional artist in Australia, John Glover, garnered significant recognition of his expertise on colonial art.

-Academic and research roles (2005–2022)

-Hansen returned to Melbourne as an Australia Council Senior Fellow from 2005 to 2007.
-He then moved on to the position of Senior Researcher and Paintings Specialist at Sotheby's from 2007 to 2014.
-His final academic appointment was as associate professor at the Centre for Art History and Art Theory, Australian National University, from 2014 to 2022.
+Hansen returned to the University of Melbourne as an Australia Council Senior Fellow from 2005 to 2007.
+He was then hired as a Senior Researcher and Paintings Specialist at Sotheby's from 2007 to 2014.
+In 2014, Hansen was appointed associate professor at the Centre for Art History and Art Theory, Australian National University, a role in which he served until his retirement in 2022.